 YYGGggZ — The report should have a valid date and time of observation, including the character ‘Z’, which stands for UTC.
-For METARs the observation time is acceptable if it lies between two configurable values, T3 minutes and T4 minutes, set after and before the current time.
+For METARs the observation time is acceptable if it lies between two configurable values, T3 minutes and T4 minutes, set after and before the current time (see table under 12.2.5).